 “Never Again” should not just be a catchy slogan, an artifact at museums, a banner espoused but never practiced or a phrase attached to nostalgia.
 It should mean what it says, and, as the Other Superpower, we should interpret it literally, enforcing it upon those whose crimes against humanity make us all less human by the day.

 In numbers we find strength; in conviction, reason to exist.
 Those seeking freedom can never be defeated; the triumph of the human spirit can never be erased.
 The seeds of justice have been planted, let us reap its bountiful reward.
 Let us once more make a beautiful oasis of a land both holy and promised, devoid of barren intentions and evil inclinations.
 Let olive trees grow anew, let children play and laugh, may the light of day return and once more bring forth skies of blue.

-This essay, first published in August 2004, is dedicated to the 3000 Palestinian and 1000 Israeli dead, who, in the last four years, have perished thanks to the sickness of human nature.
-It is also dedicated to the terrorized Lebanese and Northern Israelis struggling to find logic behind madness.
+This essay, first published in August 2004, is dedicated to the over 3000 Palestinian and 1000 Israeli dead, who, in the last five years, have perished thanks to the sickness of human nature, as well as to the hundreds of Lebanese civilians and tens of northern Israelis slaughtered by the latest wave of Middle East violence.
 This essay is also dedicated to the thousands of injured on both sides, the thousands more who have lost loved ones, and the peace-loving, tolerance-striving, justice-seeking peoples of the Holy Land, all of whom have suffered enormously for the last four years.
 May you have the strength to put an end to madness and the worst in the human condition.
 May your troubled land find the peace you and the world desperately needs.